zvictor/PocketFlow/cookbook/python-tool-search/README.md

 # Web Search with Analysis

-A web search tool built with PocketFlow that performs searches using SerpAPI and analyzes results using LLM.
+A web search tool built with BrainyFlow that performs searches using SerpAPI and analyzes results using LLM.

 ## Features